openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

     * defaults to `position`
   * presets=`<presets>`
     * each preset formatted as `<presetValue>=<@assetIdOrName1>:...` (e.g. `presets="20=Morning,60=Afternoon,80=Evening:@Setting.Night"`)
+    * limited to a maximum of 150 presets
     * predefined [asset ids](#asset-catalog)
     * defaults to item state description options `presets="value1=label1,..."` if defined, otherwise no presets
   * language=`<code>`